 Yes.
-A trained Police Officer will review each citation before it is issued to ensure that the vehicle is in violation.
+A trained Police Officer or Community Service Officer will review each citation before it is issued to ensure that the vehicle is in violation.
 Tickets are mailed to vehicle owners only in cases where it's clear the vehicle ran the red light and where the photographed driver's gender matches that of the licensed owner or a licensed driver in their household.
 In addition, a photo red light citation is a valid traffic ticket, per California Vehicle Code 21455.5.

 Do red light cameras unreasonably violate privacy?